• John Willingham

 • Blog

-John Willingham is the author of historical fiction set in texas and essays on major texas literary figures.
-He has contributed op-eds and essays to the History news network since 2010 and has edited four books on public university honors colleges, cited in the new york times.
+John Willingham is the author of historical fiction set in texas and the South, along with essays on major texas literary figures.
+He has contributed op-eds and essays to the History news network since 2010 and has edited four books on public university honors colleges, cited favorably in the new york times.

-An enthusiastic hunter as a young, seventh generation texan who grew up around firearms, John is now a strong supporter of common-sense gun reforms in the u.S., especially in the wake of the horrible murders in Uvalde, Texas.
-Here is his essay on gun culture: "the real sickness in America."
+An enthusiastic hunter as a young, seventh generation texan who grew up around firearms, he is now a strong supporter of common-sense gun reforms in the u.S., especially in the wake of the horrific murders in Uvalde, Texas.
+Here is his essay on the subject: "the real sickness in America."

-In April 2023, the Southwestern historical quarterly will publish his comprehensive essay "Should we 'Forget the Alamo'?: Myths, slavery, and the texas Revolution."
-The essay reexamines major arguments regarding the causes of the revolution and weighs the assertion that the revolution and the battle of the alamo were fought primarily to defend the institution of slavery.
+In April 2023, the Southwestern historical quarterly published his comprehensive essay "Should we 'Forget the Alamo'?: Myths, slavery, and the texas Revolution."
+The essay reexamines major arguments regarding the causes of the revolution and weighs the assertion that the revolution and the battle of the alamo were fought primarily to defend the institution of slavery. the houston chronicle cited the essay as an example of independent scholarship in its editorial "Texas Historical association is a treasure. its future is under threat. " Here is a summary of the essay on this site.

 He was the author of the lead essay in the 100th anniversary issue of southwest review (cover to the left). about the works of John Graves and Larry McMurty.
 (An excerpt is on the next page.)

-John's new literary-historical novel, the last woman, is inspired by the life of Frenchy McCormick, a woman who journeyed through much of frontier america.
-In the novel, the protagonist's friendships that endure in the face of danger and loss must also confront the religious strictures and cultural subordination of women in the west of the 1880s. the narrative is fiction, but it follows the basic timeline and travels of the real Frenchy's life.
+John's literary-historical novel, the last woman, is inspired by the life of Frenchy McCormick, a woman who journeyed through much of frontier america.
+In the novel, the protagonist's friendships that endure in the face of danger and loss must also confront the religious condemnation of forsaken women in the west of the late 1870s. the narrative is fiction, but it follows the basic timeline and travels of the real Frenchy's life.
 Readers will find historically accurate descriptions of 19th century Baton Rouge, St. Louis, Dodge City, and the wild cowtown of Tascosa, Texas.
-In the novel, the heroine's name is Frenchy McGinnis.

-John is currently writing another novel about two rebel soldiers and a mixed-race woman whose paths cross during the Civil War but take dramatic turns when they all meet again four years later amid the chaos of post-war Texas.
-The woman, Lucy, was inspired by the nineteenth century radical Lucy Parsons.
+His latest project is reconstructions: A novel of texas after the civil war.
+It tells the story of three rebel soldiers and a mixed-race woman whose paths cross early in the War but take dramatic turns when they all meet again years later amid the chaos of post-war Texas.
+The woman, Lucy, is inspired by the nineteenth century radical Lucy Parsons. the novel also explores the role of german-americans during the civil war and reconstruction.

 Proudly powered by Weebly